NVIDIA/mig-parted/README.md

 go build ./cmd/nvidia-mig-parted
 ```

-When followed exactly, both of these methods should generate a binary called
+When followed exactly, any of these methods should generate a binary called
 `nvidia-mig-parted` in your current directory.
 Once this is done, it is advised
 that you move this binary to somewhere in your path so you can follow the
 commands below verbatim.